GRAMOPHONES and PHONOGRAPHS

 The motor is the Collaro D30 2-spring motor which has a spring drum of 4" diameter and 2.25" deep.
 The blue velvet covered turntable is 11.75" diameter.

-This Gramophone is in both very good physical and mechanical condition, but please bear in mind it is 80 years old; most people would be pleased to be in such condition at 80.
+This Gramophone is in both very good physical and mechanical condition, but please bear in mind its age; most people would be pleased to be in such condition at that age.

 EMG Xa Table Grand gramophone in Mahogany